-“A Haus cheeseburger topped with grilled smoked streaky bacon, sweet sauce then placed between two sweet glazed donuts”
+“A Haus cheeseburger topped with grilled smoked streaky bacon, sweet sauce then placed between two sweet glazed doughnuts.”

 To give you an idea of the burger itself I’ll break it down:

-Well the burger certainly wasn’t lacking meat, I ordered the double burger and both Burgers were cooked through (no choice to order medium or well etc even though it’s steak mince).
+Well, the burger certainly wasn’t lacking meat, I ordered the double burger, and both Burgers were cooked through (no choice to order medium or well etc. even though it’s steak mince).
 I think the menu said they were 100% beef and I can say it felt like it.
-The meat itself was finely ground, I’m guessing by machine which ultimately made the burger have very little texture apart from the grilled outer shell.
-I think it’s great they use prime Welsh beef but if you process it industrially it feels like a mass produced product.
-Time is love on cooking and sometimes saving time cuts the love you feel and I think that happened here.
+The meat itself was finely ground, I’m guessing by a machine which ultimately made the burger have very little texture apart from the grilled outer shell.
+I think it’s great they use prime Welsh beef, but if you process it industrially, it feels like a mass-produced product.
+Time is love on cooking and sometimes saving time cuts the love you feel, and I think that happened here.